-With this tool you can convert online from kW to kWh automatically, easy, fast and free.
+With this tool you can convert from kW to kWh , in addition to explaining the formula and showing some common conversions.

 How to convert kW to kWh in only 1 step.